davebracken/PKA-Marker/README.md

 - `--version` shows the current version of PKA Marker.

 ## Configuration file options.
-The *.env.shared* configuration file allow for longer term options to be set but most of these can be overriden using the command line.
+The *.env.shared* configuration file allow for longer term options to be set but most of these can be overridden using the command line.

 *.env.shared*
 <pre>